 A Guide to Ageless Makeup for Women Over 50, According to an Industry Veteran

-In her 70 years, Sandy Linter has lived many lives as a make-up artist.
+In her 70 years, Sandy Linter has lived many lives as a makeup artist.
 In 1969, the Staten Island-born visionary started her career operating for famed movie star hairdresser Mr. Kenneth in New York City, his customers Jackie Onassis and Barbara Walters serendipitously ending up in her makeup chair.
-In the ’70s, she struck out on her own, touchdown high profile editorial paintings with photographers such as Irving Penn, Helmut Newton, and Arthur Elgort while embodying the technology’s work-tough-play-difficult mentality and turning into a fantastic fixture at Studio 54.
+In the ’70s, she struck out on her own, touchdown profile editorial paintings with photographers such as Irving Penn, Helmut Newton, and Arthur Elgort while embodying the technology’s work-tough-play-difficult mentality and turning into a fantastic fixture at Studio 54.
 And via the ’80s, she often portrays the faces of supermodels Iman, Cindy Crawford, and Patti Hansen for principal campaigns and within the pages of Vogue.
 And because then, Linter hasn’t bogged down.
-In reality, with age, her skill set has grown, as she’s endured to paintings with a laundry list of well-known faces along with Christie Brinkley, Debbie Harry, and Rita Wilson.
+With age, her skill set has grown, as she’s endured paintings with a laundry list of well-known faces along with Christie Brinkley, Debbie Harry, and Rita Wilson.

 Create a Glowing Base